Bricx1/Administrator/README.md

 The response should return JSON from the `integrations` table or an error detailing what went wrong.

+## Troubleshooting 500 Errors

+If `/api/integrations` returns a `500 Internal Server Error`, verify the
+following:

+1. `.env.local` includes valid `SUPABASE_URL` and `SUPABASE_ANON_KEY` values.
+2. The `integrations` table exists in your Supabase project and has the correct schema.
+3. Row level security policies allow the current API user to read from the table.

+You can also check server logs for the message printed by the API route for more details on the failure.

 ## Creating the `integrations` Table

 If the API returns an error like `relation "integrations" does not exist` you